RedisLabs/redislabs-docs/content/rs/monitoring-metrics/prometheus-integration.md

 To get started with custom monitoring:

-1. Copy this Prometheus configuration into `./prometheus/prometheus.yml` in your current folder:

-    - If you already have Prometheus installed, just copy the 'redis-enterprise' job into your existing Prometheus configuration and skip the next step.
+1. Create a folder called 'prometheus' on your local machine:

+    - Within that folder, create a file called 'prometheus.yml'
-    - Replace `<cluster_name>` with your actual cluster FQDN.
+    - Copy and paste the following contents into the yml file, replacing `<cluster_name>` with your redis cluster FQDN:

+    {{< note >}}

+This is for deveopment testing only (running in docker)

+    {{< /note >}}

     ```yml
     global: